 Finally, decide and identify the potential investors for the business.
 Lenders usually analyze the capital adequacy, collateral conditions & projections to lend them money and make an investment in new ventures.
 Bank follows certain guidelines such as Risk Management Association before lending the funds for the business.

 Following are the different types of business plan depending upon the nature of the business:

-- Lean Business Plan: lean business plans are a detailed plan compared to a one-page plan.
+Lean business plans are a detailed plan compared to a one-page plan.
 They hold the financial information of the company along with the vision & mission of the business.
 Lean business plans are used internally by the management as a tool for making strategic plans for growth & development.
 These plans skip the details about the overview & history of the company.